frederic-perez/AmE-dictionary/data/dictionary.md

 __dilatory__ _adj_ /DILL-uh-tor-ee/ __1__ Tending or intended to cause delay. _The councilor’s seemingly endless motions to adjourn were clearly dilatory._ _She tends to be dilatory in answering letters._ __2__ Tending to procrastinate or be late.
 __dilemma__
 __dilettante__ _n_ A dabbler in an art or a field of knowledge. _Syn_ sciolist _He claimed to be serious about his paintings, but he was at heart a mere dilettante._
-__diligent__ _adj_ :three::dart: Characterized by steady, earnest, and energetic effort.
+__diligent__ _adj_ :four::dart: /DIL-uh-junt/ Someone or something described as _diligent_ is characterized by steady, earnest, and energetic effort.
+Characterized by steady, earnest, and energetic effort.
 Marked by persevering, painstaking effort. _Syn_ persevering
 __dill__ _n_ :three::hammer: _A dill pickle._ :es: eneldo
 __dilly__ _n_ _slang_ One that is remarkable or extraordinary, as in size or quality: _had a dilly of a fight._
 __dilly-dally__ _v_ To waste time, especially in indecision; dawdle or vacillate. _Syn_ drag one’s feet, procrastinate, stall, shillyshally. _If you continue to dilly-dally, we will be late for choir practice._